≡ Menu

 How to Use Differentiated Instruction to Increase Retention

-Everyone responds differently to auditory, kinesthetic, and visual stimuli due to various learning styles.
-That is why having varied tasks in your lessons is such an important tool for effective classroom teaching.
+Due to various learning styles, everyone responds differently to auditory, kinesthetic, and visual stimuli.
+Having varied tasks in your lessons is essential for effective classroom teaching.

-The best lessons are geared towards not only students’ interests but also their preferred learning modality: auditory, kinesthetic, or visual.
+The best lessons are geared toward students’ interests and preferred learning modalities: auditory, kinesthetic, or visual.
 Providing a broad range of activities will grab and hold your students’ attention because students react well to variety.

-Look outside the world of textbooks and worksheets to bring the curriculum to life and achieve variety in your lessons.
+Look beyond textbooks and worksheets to bring the curriculum to life and achieve variety in your lessons.

-By implementing props, role-playing, manipulatives, guest speakers, field trips, and real-world examples, you will be able to better appeal to the different learning styles.
+By implementing props, role-playing, manipulatives, guest speakers, field trips, and real-world examples, you can better appeal to the different learning styles.

 Ideas to appeal to all learning styles…